Admitted Graduate Students

 Tuition Invoice & Payment Options

 Once your course registration is completed, your tuition & fee invoice can be viewed on the student portal by selecting “Student Services” and then clicking on the “Finances” button.
-(Find tuition payment due dates on our website.)
+For deadlines, see our Payment Dates page.

 NOTE: For summer sessions, you may wait to submit your first tuition payment until one month before classes begin without being subject to late fees.
 However, you will not be able to access Moodle (our learning platform) until payment is received.